akaterra/unitsnap.js/readme.md

 Asynchronous functions returning a Promise will additionally generate an entry with the result of the promise resolving (as "result") or with the error of the promise rejection (as "exception").

 Collected entries can be assigned to an epochs and will be filtered after by the necessary epoch.
-Epoches can be nested.
+Epochs can be nested.

 * **getCurrentEpoch()** - returns the current epoch descriptor or null if the history is not yet begun.

-* **addOnEndCallback(function)** - adds a callback to the current epoch, this callback will be triggerred on the epoch end.
+* **addOnEndCallback(function)** - adds a callback to the current epoch.

+  This callback will be triggered on the epoch end.

 * **begin(epoch, comment)** - begins a historical epoch.